8.3 National strategy on creativity and culture for young people

 - Develop cooperation with youth, sports and culture institutions from other countries in order to exchange good practices in dealing with youth issues;

 - Give young people opportunities for participation in local, regional or national actions.

-The National Youth Strategy for 2017-2022 is the newest policy document and the first in its kind at the national level.
-Before the National Youth Strategy there was no other policy document concerning youth in culture and creativity nor the sector in general either.
+The National Youth Strategy for 2017-2022 is the newest policy document and the first in its kind at national level.
+Before the National Youth Strategy, there was no other policy document concerning youth in culture and creativity nor the broader sector of culture.
 The Strategy has not undergone any revisions since 2017.